AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 -	Access to Aviatrix Controller using the Internet or private network with DNS resolution from the Edge Gateway Management interface
 -	BGP-enabled router to peer with Edge Gateway LAN interface via BGP over LAN

-Requesting an Aviatrix Edge Gateway Image File
+Requesting an Aviatrix Secure Edge Image File
 ----------------------------------------------

-Before you begin the deployment of the Edge Gateway, submit a request to Aviatrix Support for a link to the Edge Gateway image file.
+Before you begin the deployment of the Edge Gateway, submit a request to Aviatrix Support for a link to the Aviatrix Secure Edge image file.
 You will use the image file to deploy the Edge virtual machine.

 1. Log in to the Aviatrix Support Portal: `<https://support.aviatrix.com>`_.